On the Artin formalism for triple product $p$-adic $L$-functions: Factorisation of algebraic -adic -functions

-Let us fix a trivialization\footnote{A canonical trivialization of this module is given in terms of Perrin-Riou's large dual exponential maps; see the final portion of \S\ref{subsubsec_leading_terms_bis_3} for a prototypical example.
+Let us fix a trivialisation\footnote{A canonical trivialisation of this module is given in terms of Perrin-Riou's large dual exponential maps; see the final portion of \S\ref{subsubsec_leading_terms_bis_3} for a prototypical example.
 Since we need not specify the choice of ${\rm Exp}_{F^-T_\f^\dagger}^*$ for our purposes, we will not dwell further on this point.}

 and denote also by ${\rm EXP}_{F^-T_\f^\dagger}^*$ the composite map